Committee roles

 How to create new committee roles

-- Decide as a committee what new role(s) the society needs and what responsibilities they will have
+- The committee must decide what new role(s) the society needs and what responsibilities they will have

-- Complete the Request a By-Election form and detail what the responsibilities of the new role will include.
+- Complete the Request a By-Election form in the Elections tile of the Committee Portal and detail what the responsibilities of the new role will include.
 Please note, societies can only request a maximum of 2 by-elections during an academic year.

 Role specific responsibilities